 Decrease Alcohol Intake

 Alcohol intake increases detoxification demands on the liver.
-Methylation processes may already be impaired in those with MTHFR gene mutations, so only consuming alcohol in moderation—up to one drink per day for women and two drinks per day for men—is recommended.
+Methylation processes may already be impaired in those with MTHFR gene mutations, so only consuming alcohol in moderation or not at all is recommended by some doctors.

-It’s worth noting that not all MTHFR gene mutations are created equal, and some may be more clinically significant than others.
+It’s worth noting that not all gene variants and mutations are created equal, and some may be more clinically significant than others.
 If you’re concerned about your MTHFR status, it’s best to consult with a qualified healthcare professional who can help guide you through the appropriate testing and treatment options.

 I will update this article as I learn more.
 Be sure to check back frequently if you are on the MTHFR journey, or consider applying for health coaching with me for the latest education in holistic health.